ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 - Connection Termination
 The security protocol may be instructed to tear down its connection and session information.
 This is needed by some protocols to prevent application data truncation attacks.
-Protocols: TLS, DTLS, QUIC + TLS, MinimalT, tcpcrypt, IKEv2
+Protocols: TLS, DTLS, QUIC, MinimalT, tcpcrypt, IKEv2

 - Key Update
 The handshake protocol may be instructed to update its keying material, either by the application directly or by the record protocol sending a key expiration event.
-Protocols: TLS, DTLS, QUIC + TLS, MinimalT, tcpcrypt, IKEv2
+Protocols: TLS, DTLS, QUIC, MinimalT, tcpcrypt, IKEv2

 - Pre-Shared Key Export
 The handshake protocol will generate one or more keys to be used for record encryption/decryption and authentication.
 These may be explicitly exportable to the application, traditionally limited to direct export to the record protocol, or inherently non-exportable because the keys must be used directly in conjunction with the record protocol.
   - Explicit export: TLS (for QUIC), tcpcrypt, IKEv2, DTLS (for SRTP)
   - Direct export: TLS, DTLS, MinimalT
   - Non-exportable: CurveCP

 - Key Expiration
 The record protocol can signal that its keys are expiring due to reaching a time-based deadline, or a use-based deadline (number of bytes that have been encrypted with the key).
 This interaction is often limited to signaling between the record layer and the handshake layer.
 Protocols: ESP ((Editor's note: One may consider TLS/DTLS to also have this interface))

-- Connection mobility
+- Mobility Events
-The record protocol can be signaled that it is being migrated to another transport or interface due to connection mobility, which may reset address and state validation.
+The record protocol can be signaled that it is being migrated to another transport or interface due to connection mobility, which may reset address and state validation and induce state changes such as use of a new Connection Identifier (CID).
 Protocols: QUIC, MinimalT, CurveCP, ESP, WireGuard (roaming)

 # IANA Considerations